Skip to main content

 How counselling can support neurodivergence

-As an integrative counsellor, I draw on different therapeutic approaches, which is especially effective for neurodivergent clients because it allows the approach to be tailored to your unique mind, experiences and needs.
-There is no one-size-fits-all method — instead, we will work collaboratively to find strategies and insights that suit you personally.
+As an integrative counsellor, I use different therapeutic approaches, which is especially effective for neurodivergence because it allows counselling to be tailored to your unique mind, experiences and needs.
+There is no one-size-fits-all method — instead, we will work together to find ways that suit you personally.

 Counselling can help you:

-• Understand yourself better: Explore how your neurodivergent traits affect emotions, thoughts, relationships, and daily life.
+• Understand yourself better: Explore how your neurodivergent traits affect your emotions, thoughts, relationships and daily life.

-• Manage overwhelm: Develop coping strategies for sensory overload, emotional intensity, or racing thoughts.
+• Manage overwhelm: Develop coping strategies for sensory overload and burn out, emotional intensity or racing thoughts.

-• Build self-compassion: Unlearn negative messages from the past and cultivate acceptance of yourself as you are.
+• Build self-compassion and self-acceptance: Unlearn negative messages from the past and learn to accept yourself as you are.

-• Improve communication and relationships: Learn ways to express needs, set boundaries, and navigate social challenges.
+• Improve communication and relationships: Learn how to express your needs, set boundaries and cope with social challenges.

-• Celebrate strengths: Recognise the creativity, insight, and unique perspective your neurodivergence brings.
+• Celebrate your strengths: Recognise the creativity, insight and unique perspective your neurodivergence brings.

-Together, we create a safe, supportive space where you can be seen, understood, and accepted.
-Integrative counselling helps you embrace your neurodivergent self fully, learn practical tools for everyday life, and build resilience, confidence, and emotional wellbeing.
+Together, we will create a safe, supportive space where you can be seen, understood and accepted.
+Integrative counselling helps you embrace your neurodivergent self fully, learn practical tools for everyday life, and build resilience, confidence and emotional wellbeing.

 Exploring neurodivergence without a diagnosis

-Many people come to counselling wondering if they might be neurodivergent — perhaps noticing patterns of difficulty with focus, emotional regulation, sensory sensitivity or feeling “different” from others.
+Many people come to counselling wondering if they might be neurodivergent — perhaps noticing patterns of difficulty with focus, emotional regulation, sensory sensitivity, feeling 'different' from others and on the outside looking in.
 You don’t need a formal diagnosis to explore these experiences in therapy.

 Counselling can provide a safe, non-judgemental space to make sense of your thoughts, feelings and patterns at your own pace.
 Together, we can gently explore how your brain and nervous system may work differently, and how that has shaped your relationships, self-esteem and daily life.
 Whether or not you pursue a formal diagnosis and/or medication, this understanding can bring huge relief — helping you replace self-blame with self-awareness, and frustration with compassion.

-As an integrative counsellor, I draw on a flexible range of approaches to support you in discovering what helps you feel grounded and understood.
+I can use a flexible range of approaches to support you in discovering what helps you feel grounded and understood.
 We can work together to:

 • Identify potential triggers and sources of overwhelm